michael2012z/BitBible/markdown/KJV/files/Job.md

 16. I called my servant, and he gave me no answer; I intreated him with my mouth.

-17. My breath is strange to my wife, though I intreated for the children’s sake of mine own body.mine…: Heb. my belly
+17. My breath is strange to my wife, though I intreated for the children’s sake of mine own body.

-18. Yea, young children despised me; I arose, and they spake against me.young…: or, the wicked
+18. Yea, young children despised me; I arose, and they spake against me.

-19. All my inward friends abhorred me: and they whom I loved are turned against me.my…: Heb. the men of my secret
+19. All my inward friends abhorred me: and they whom I loved are turned against me.

-20. My bone cleaveth to my skin and to my flesh, and I am escaped with the skin of my teeth.and to: or, as to
+20. My bone cleaveth to my skin and to my flesh, and I am escaped with the skin of my teeth.

 21. Have pity upon me, have pity upon me, O ye my friends; for the hand of God hath touched me.

 22. Why do ye persecute me as God, and are not satisfied with my flesh?

-23. Oh that my words were now written! oh that they were printed in a book!Oh…: Heb.
-Who will give, etc
+23. Oh that my words were now written! oh that they were printed in a book!

 24. That they were graven with an iron pen and lead in the rock for ever!

 25. For I know that my redeemer liveth, and that he shall stand at the latter day upon the earth:

-26. And though after my skin worms destroy this body, yet in my flesh shall I see God:And…: or, After I shall awake, though this body be destroyed, yet out of my flesh
+26. And though after my skin worms destroy this body, yet in my flesh shall I see God:

-27. Whom I shall see for myself, and mine eyes shall behold, and not another; though my reins be consumed within me.another: Heb. a strangerthough…: or, my reins within me are consumed with earnest desire (for that day)within…: Heb. in my bosom
+27. Whom I shall see for myself, and mine eyes shall behold, and not another; though my reins be consumed within me.

-28. But ye should say, Why persecute we him, seeing the root of the matter is found in me?seeing…: or, and what root of matter is found in me?
+28. But ye should say, Why persecute we him, seeing the root of the matter is found in me?

 29. Be ye afraid of the sword: for wrath bringeth the punishments of the sword, that ye may know there is a judgment.